 In another case that was granted, the BVA rendered the documentation of symptoms for hepatitis C in the veteran’s military medical file was justifiable to show the veteran acquired hepatitis C prior to ever engaging in intravenous drug use.
 Whereupon the BVA found the veteran’s inservice risk factors of exposure to blood in Vietnam (which included the handling of dead bodies) and jet injector inoculations were in equipoise to his risk factor of intravenous drug use (BVA Case # 0915383).
 It is imperative to mention, without the documentation of symptoms for hepatitis C in his military file it is unlikely this case would have been granted.

 C. Personal testimony- A veteran is competent as a layperson to testify on that which he has personal knowledge (See Layno v.
 Brown, 6 Vet.
 App.
 465, 470 (1994)).
 Therefore, the veteran’s claim should include any observation of blood on the jet injector, blood on the arm of the soldier vaccinated in front of him or her, and blood that was present upon the veteran’s arm.
 Moreover, any observations that the jet injector was not wiped clean in between vaccinations.
-This testimony should be kept strictly to what the veteran experienced through his or her five physical senses (especially what you saw).
+This testimony should be kept strictly to what the veteran experienced through his or her five physical senses (especially what the veteran saw).
 Under no circumstances should the veteran make any assumptions.
 There is a difference between a veteran saying he saw blood on the nozzle of the jet injector compared to saying the jet injector was bloody and infected with hepatitis C. The former is a fact and the latter is an assumption.